Denver Cat Photographer

 What if my cat is shy?

 I’m very patient with shy cats.
 Sometimes we have to wait for everyone to feel comfortable with me and my equipment.
+Animal photography can be like being on safari and waiting for a lion to come to the watering hole – only it’s your domestic kitty.
 Don’t worry if your cat hides under the bed the whole time.
 If that happens, I’ll come back at no charge.

 “Cats are often indifferent and Cole was no exception; yet Karen had the uncanny knack to make him feel like he was in charge and get exactly what she wanted!”